hbassi/denoisingodmd/README.md

 ## Fourier denoising (for now):
 in the notebook fourier_denoising.ipynb (TODO: port to script).
-Run the ODMD command above with the flag --baseline False
+After saving the denoised trajectory from the notebook, run the ODMD command above with the flag --baseline False